dschoorl/playlists/README.md

 # playlists
 ## Purpose
-Compile Spotify playlists based on music titles taken from music charts published on the internet.
+Compile Spotify playlists from music charts published on the internet.

 ## Background
 Like most people, I love music.
 But the last couple of years I hardly listen to the radio anymore, so I was lacking